Preparing the Way

 Click Here to Listen.

-(Preaching on the intertestamental period.
-This sermon was preached at the Dewey Church of Christ on September 21, 2025.)
+(Preaching through 1-2 Timothy and Titus.
+This sermon was preached at the Dewey Church of Christ on December 14, 2025.)

 Click Here to Listen.

-(Preaching on the intertestamental period.
-This sermon was preached at the Dewey Church of Christ on September 14, 2025.)
+(Preaching through 1-2 Timothy and Titus.
+This sermon was preached at the Dewey Church of Christ on December 14, 2025.)